LouieYang/deep-photo-styletransfer-tf/README.md

 `--content_weight` specifies the weight of the content loss (default=5), `--style_weight` specifies the weight of the style loss (default=100), `--tv_weight` specifies the weight of variational loss (default=1e-3) and `--affine_weight` specifies the weight of affine loss (default=1e4).
 You can change the values of these weight and play with them to create different photos.

+`--serial` specifies the folder that you want to store the temporary result **out_iter_XXX.png**.
+The default value of it is `./`.
+You can simply `mkdir result` and set `--serial ./result` to store them. **Again, the temporary results are simply clipping the image into [0, 255] without smoothing.
+Since for now, the smoothing operations need pycuda and pycuda will have conflict with tensorflow when using single GPU**

 Run `python deep_photostyle.py --help` to see a list of all options

 ### Image Segmentation